tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 ### Known issues

-* The USB OTG port does not work in host mode in U-Boot
+* USB functions are limited in U-Boot:
+  - USB 3.0 is disabled in U-Boot, only USB 2.0 is available
-  - The OTG port works in host mode after booting Linux.
+  - The OTG ID pin is ignored in U-Boot.
+The mode of the port is determined by the boot mode:
+    - When booting in USB host mode (from mass storage), the port uses host mode.
+Access to the connected USB storage device is possible from the U-Boot command line.
+    - For all other boot modes, the port will be in device mode.
+The "dfu" command can be used to flash the boot media from a connected host.
 * There is no PRU Ethernet support in U-Boot.
 Only the primary Ethernet port is usable in the bootloader.
 * Most GPIOs can't be read or set from U-Boot, as they are disabled in the